DateJuly 19, 2013

 It’s not too late.

 Don’t think it’s too late to make a decision to pursue excellence in your life today.
 Colonel Sanders didn’t get his Kentucky Fried Chicken franchise started until into his late 60’s, so I guess my passion to set up Peer Groups for Top Executives in DFW is not such a crazy dream at my ripe old age of only 50.
-I have seen how Renaissance Executive Forums helps leaders surround themselves with other experienced leaders who will support them as they work to reach their goals in the pursuit of excellence.
-My vision is to use the influence I have here in Dallas, to help others maximize their Life ROI with as many years as I have left.
-I have a clear purpose for my efforts and I choose to mentor, encourage, challenge, and support those around me with this in mind.
+Our CEO Peer Groups in DFW allow leaders to surround themselves with other successful leaders who will support them as they pursue excellence.
+My passion is to use the influence I have here in Dallas, to help others maximize their Life ROI with as many years as I have left.
+I have a clear purpose for my efforts and I choose to mentor, encourage, challenge and support those around me with this in mind.

 No matter where you are in your life, if you’re reading this article, you still have time to do your best in whatever role in life you have been given.
 Choose the road that leads to the best results possible with the talents you have been given today.
 Need help?